 Origin of Inspiration

-I am lucky enough to have a mother in law and a dear friend, both of whom have wonderful gardens full of the most delicious roses that have been the source of inspiration for many of the pieces in the "Allegory of Spring" collection.
+My mother in law and a dear friend, both have wonderful gardens full of the most delicious roses, old fashioned flowers that have been the source of inspiration for pieces in the "Allegory of Spring" collection.

 The inspiration for this painting was an antique rose from Anne's garden, with the most sumptuous scent and delicate color.
 These are extra special as they were Isabel's (Anne's daughter) favourite rose.